aiurovet/parse_args/README.md

           default:
             return;
         }
-      }
-      else {
+      } else {
         printVerbose('Parsing $optName => $values');

-        // No need to assign any option value here if it does not depend on another option value
+        // No need to assign any option value which does not depend on another one, just
-        // In this case, just print the info
+        // printing the info.
+Essentially, these cases can be omitted for the second run

         switch (optName) {
+          case '':
+            printInfo('...plain arg count: ${values.length}');
+            return;
           case 'appconfig':
             _appConfigPath = p.join(_startDirName, values[0]);
             printInfo('...appConfigPath: $_appConfigPath');